gnolang/gno/docs/getting-started/using-gnokey.md

 ```

 This command will return the `wugnot` balance of the above address without using gas.
-Properly escaping quotation marks, and inputting the newline for the function
+Properly escaping quotation marks, and inputting a new line for the function
 is currently required.

 #### `vm/qrender`